leiradel/ddlt/README.md

 line =  25 token = <eof>          lexeme = <eof>
 ```

-See the `example` folder for unit tests and a simple generator written using **ddlt**.
+See the `example` folder for unit tests and a simple generator written with **ddlt**.

 ## Documentation

-Your parser can [require](https://www.lua.org/manual/5.3/manual.html#pdf-require) **ddlt** to access functions to tokenize an input source code, and to create templates to generate code, as well as some functions to help deal with the file system.
+Your parser can require **ddlt** to access functions to tokenize an input source code, and to create templates to generate code, as well as some functions to help deal with the file system.

 * `absolute = realpath(path)`: returns the absolute path for the given path
 * `dir, name, ext = split(path)`: splits a path into its constituents, dir, file name, and extension